Fingertips/WAD/README.md

      $ travis encrypt S3_CREDENTIALS="XXXXXXXXXXXXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" --repo account/reponame

-If you're already using other encrypted variables you need to re-encrypt those as well.
+If you're already using other encrypted variables you can add another `secure` key to the configuration or re-encrypt all of the settings.
 Please read Travis-CI documentation to figure out how that works.
 Good luck!

 When all of that is done, you should end up with something like this: